bigshotJin/EasyLogging/README.md

 # EasyLogging
-- no painful to use it  :)
+- No painful to use  :)

 - User Guide